 Since 2008 the festival has screened more than a thousand narrative and documentary features and shorts.
 We embrace diversity in front of and behind the camera.
 We lean toward films that push the creative envelope.
-And through the years we've honored an array of artists who have contributed to independent cinema Kenneth Anger, John Hawkes, Laura Dern, Mark Ruffalo, Charles Burnett, Penelope Spheeris, Allison Anders and Robert Altman.
+And through the years we've honored an array of artists who have contributed to independent cinema Mira Sorvino, Rosanna Arquette, Malcom McDowell, John Hawkes, Laura Dern, Mark Ruffalo, Charles Burnett, Penelope Spheeris, Allison Anders and Robert Altman.

-The 10th Annual DTLA Film Festival will be held October 17-21, 2018.
-Primary screening venue is Regal L.A.
+The 11th Annual DTLA Film Festival will be held October 23-27, 2019.
+Our primary screening venue is Regal L.A.
 Live Stadium 14, the only multiplex in downtown Los Angeles, featuring state-of-the-art a/v equipment and facilities.
 The multiplex is part of the larger L.A.
 Live entertainment complex featuring 25 restaurants and lounges as well as the Grammy Museum, the Staples Center and other entertainment venues.
 DTLA is the hub of Los Angeles, and L.A.
 Live is the hub of DTLA.

-This year's festival will have a special focus on emerging technology, cinematic television and urban ecology.
-However, the majority of the festival's 100+ screenings this year will continue to be reserved for movies of all genres and themes.
+This year's festival will be bringing back it’s screenwriting competition accepting features, shorts and TV Pilots.
+The majority of the festival's 100+ screenings this year will continue to be reserved for movies of all genres and themes.
 DTLA Film Fest remains committed to its tradition of fearless innovation and diversity in programming.

-Prizes are awarded in all the major categories (best picture, director, cinematographer, screenwriter, actors), divided by genre: narrative feature, documentary feature, and shorts.
+Prizes are awarded in all the major categories (best picture, director, cinematographer, screenwriter, actors etc.), divided by genre: narrative feature, documentary feature, and shorts.

 DTLA Film Festival accepts no responsibility for loss or damage of entries during shipment to or from the festival.

-1. Entries must be submitted by August 1, 2018.
-Late submissions will be accepted, however, higher fees will apply.
+1. Entries must be submitted by April 1, 2019 (Regular Deadline).
+Late submissions will be accepted June 15, 2019, however, higher fees will apply.

 3. All entries must be in English or contain English subtitles (unless special arrangements have been made with festival.)

-4. If selected to screen at DTLAFF 2018, Presenting Filmmakers for feature length films including documentaries will be required to submit a DCP screening copy and a back-up Blu-Ray.
-Entrants will be solely responsible for delivering their exhibition video materials to and from the festival venue.
-Screening copies will be available for retrieval by the filmmakers or his/her designated representative at the conclusion of the festival.
+4. If selected to screen at DTLAFF 2019, all filmmakers of feature-length films including documentaries are required to submit a DCP screening copy (must meet the below DCP Hard Drive requirements) and a back-up Blu-Ray.
+Entrants will be solely responsible for delivering their exhibition video materials to DTLAFF.
+Screening copies (DCPs and back-up Bly-Rays) will be available for retrieval by the filmmakers or his/her designated representative at the filmmakers’ cost at the conclusion of the festival.